deshant19/MyTVBatchApp/README.md

 # MyTVBatchApp

-## Steps to run the database(MySQL)

-    Goto the root directory ./MyTVBatchApp
-    run command, docker-compose up -d --build (Make sure you have docker installed) This is to bring up Mysql cluster at port 3307

 ## Steps to run the application

     Make sure you have Java 17 and maven installed.
-    Goto the root directory ./MyTVBatchApp
+    Make sure you have Mysql instance up and running on port 3307 having schema name mysqldb Goto the root directory ./MyTVBatchApp
     Run, mvn clean package (It will build and package the application is necessary jars required to run the application) Goto target folder.